NATIONAL SPIRIT OF ’45 Day

 The generation innovated.
 They sacrificed.
 And roles shifted.
 While they did, technology advanced, too.
 As a result, manufacturing faced a new horizon.

-Those motived to do their duty often did so a personal cost.
+Those motivated to do their duty often did so a personal cost.
 While migrating great distances, sometimes the only means of communication was the post office.
 Journalists filled in the blanks via radio and newspaper.
 Their words filled the airwaves or emptied bottles of ink onto pages with their stories.
 And the nation paid attention.

 HOW TO OBSERVE #SpiritOf45Day